Frequently Asked Questions

 - pay your share into a secure shared account dedicated to repairs, maintenance and improvements

-You can expect this app and its functionalities to be frequently updated with new content, new features, and new ways to assist you in keeping your tenement maintained (and the city looking good).
+You can expect this app and its functionalities to be frequently updated with new content, new features, and new ways to assist you in keeping your tenement maintained (and your area looking good).

-Only if your computer is an Apple machine with either an M1 or M2 processor.
-If it is, then you can use the phone app on your computer.
-Just go to the App Store on your computer, and download it.
+Only if your computer is an Apple machine with either an M1 or M2 processor can you use your computer to run the mobile app.

 Not everyone in the tenement might use a smartphone.
 Taking this into consideration, we have made it possible for you to involve everyone, regardless of whether they are able to use this app or not.